 All foreign partners must obtain the CPF (Registers of Individuals).
 Without this document, it is impossible to incorporate a branch of a foreign company in Brazil.
 It must be filled out online on the Federal Revenue of Brazil website (in English, Spanish or Portuguese) and delivered along with copies of personal documents at a Brazilian consulate or embassy.

 For the branch of a foreign company to be established, it is necessary to write the company statutes based on all the legal standards required by the Brazilian authorities.
 These statutes shall be determined by social reason/object, registered company address, corporate capital, management/administration and the contractual clauses.

 After the statutes of the company are finalized, they should be registered by the public authorities.
 This record is what allows the collection of taxes and duties by the Federal Revenue of Brazil.

 For companies or foreign partners to make the financial movements, such as investments, loans or capitalization, a bank account must be opened with the Central Bank of Brazil, which regulates these records through the Electronic Declaratory Record (RDE).

 Interested in Engaging in Commercial Operations in Brazil?

 For more information and legal guidance on the process of incorporating a branch of a foreign company in Brazil, reach out to Biz Latin Hub.
 Our team offer tailored business services to support your business plans in Brazil and Latin America.
-Reach out to Bruno at [email protected] and find out how Biz Latin Hub can assist you and your business.
+Reach out to our friendly team here for personalized assistance.